shihchinw/awesome-mobile-graphics/README.md

 ## Unity

-* [Introduction to profiling in Unity](https://www.youtube.com/watch?v=uXRURWwabF4) by Ciro Continisio - A beginner tutorial on CPU profiler and frame debugger.
+* [Introduction to Profiling in Unity](https://www.youtube.com/watch?v=uXRURWwabF4) by Ciro Continisio - A beginner tutorial on CPU profiler and frame debugger.
-* [Tackling profiling for mobile games with Unity and Arm](https://blogs.unity3d.com/2021/03/11/tackling-profiling-for-mobile-games-with-unity-and-arm/) by Mark Harkness - A crisp introduction to mobile game optimization with various tools.
+* [Tackling Profiling for Mobile Games with Unity and Arm](https://blogs.unity3d.com/2021/03/11/tackling-profiling-for-mobile-games-with-unity-and-arm/) by Mark Harkness - A crisp introduction to mobile game optimization with various tools.
 * [Better Together: Integrating Arm Mobile Studio with Unity](https://community.arm.com/developer/tools-software/graphics/b/blog/posts/integrating-arm-mobile-studio-with-unity) by Geraint North - A concrete example of how Streamline annotations make better data interpretation.